-South Coast Salmon Bulletin November 17, 2023 Escapement Update #10 Chinook, Coho and Chum - Area 18 Cowichan River Summary This bulletin summarizes salmon stock assessment and research activities conducted in the Cowichan River watershed by a variety of organizations including Cowichan Tribes, DFO, contractors and academic institutions.
+This bulletin summarizes salmon stock assessment and research activities conducted in the Cowichan River watershed by a variety of organizations including Cowichan Tribes, DFO, contractors and academic institutions.
 Estimates reported here are preliminary and should be interpreted with caution.
 Finalized estimates will be made available following the escapement season.

+2024 Pre-Season Expectations

-2023 Pre-Season Expectations Chinook: There are no formal forecasts for Chinook returns to the Cowichan River.
-Returns in 2022 surpassed 10,000 adult fish for the sixth year in a row.
-Expectations are for continued rebuilding with a moderate to strong possibility of reaching the target escapement for the system (6,500 naturally spawning adults).
-Informal forecasts through Forecast-R modelling and brood-year projections suggest a return of ~23,000 Natural Spawners including age-2 jacks, which is similar to recent years.
+Chinook: There are no formal forecasts for Chinook returns to the Cowichan River.
+Returns in 2023 surpassed 10,000 adult fish for the seventh year in a row.
+Expectations are for continued rebuilding with a strong possibility of reaching the target escapement for the system (6,500 naturally spawning adults).
+Informal forecasts for Natural Spawners (including age-2) through brood-year projections and Forecast-R modelling suggest a return of 30,085 and 27,219 respectively.
 Figure 1 shows recent and historic Chinook escapement in Cowichan River.
+Figure 2 displays the brood-year projection for 2024, and Figure 3 illustrates Forecast-R modelling for the 2024 return year.